zhengkai-cloudian/hap-operator/README.md

 # check firewall
 sudo firewall-cmd --state
 ```
-If you find that one of these are running, please go through the overview section once.
+If you find that one of these are running, please go through the [Overview](https://github.com/cloudian/hap-operator#prerequisites) section once.

 ### Step 4: Install kubernetes component